 We accept passports as proof of identity.
-We accept original utility bills, bank statements, residence certificates and permits and driving licences as proof of your address.
+We accept utility bills, bank statements, residence certificates and permits and driving licences as proof of your address in Portugal.

 Obtain a certified copy of a British passport

 This service is for customers who need certified photocopies of their British passports.
+This service is only available at the British Embassy in Lisbon.
 The holder of the passport is required to be present for this service.

 What you will need to bring with you:

 If you find that there are no appointments available, please check the following day as appointments are released on a daily basis.